Baxter Estates, New York: Village government

-As of August 2021, the Mayor of Baxter Estates is Nora Haagenson, the Deputy Mayor is Charles Comer, and the Village Trustees are Charles Comer, Chris Ficalora, Alice M. Peckelis, and Brian Reardon.
+As of July 2025, the Mayor of Baxter Estates is Nora Haagenson, the Deputy Mayor is Charles Comer, and the Village Trustees are Charles Comer, Alice M. Peckelis, Maria Branco and Alexander Price.

 Representation in higher government

 Town representation

-Baxter Estates is located in the Town of North Hempstead's 6th district, which as of September 2021 is represented on the Town Board by Mariann Dalimonte (D – Port Washington).
+Baxter Estates is located in the Town of North Hempstead's 6th council district, which as of July 2025 is represented in the North Hempstead Town Council by Mariann Dalimonte (D – Port Washington).

 Nassau County representation

-Baxter Estates is located in Nassau County's 11th Legislative district, which as of September 2021 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).
+Baxter Estates is located in Nassau County's 11th Legislative district, which as of July 2025 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).

 New York State representation

 New York State Assembly

-Baxter Estates is located within the New York State Assembly's 16th Assembly district, which as of September 2021 is represented by Gina Sillitti (D–Manorhaven).
+Baxter Estates is located within the New York State Assembly's 16th State Assembly district, which as of July 2025 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-Baxter Estates is located in the New York State Senate's 7th State Senate district, which as of January 2023 is represented in the New York State Senate by Jack Martins (R-Great Neck).
+Baxter Estates is located in the New York State Senate's 7th State Senate district, which as of July 2025 is represented by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-Baxter Estates is located in New York's 3rd congressional district, which as of September 2021 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+Baxter Estates is located in New York's 3rd congressional district, which as of July 2025 is represented by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

-Like the rest of New York, Baxter Estates is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, Baxter Estates is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).

 Politics

-In the 2016 U.S. presidential election, the majority of Baxter Estates voters voted for Hillary Clinton (D).
+In the 2024 United States presidential election, the majority of Baxter Estates voters voted for Kamala D. Harris (D).

+Parks and recreation

+There are multiple parks and recreational facilities located within Baxter Estates.
+Major parks include: